Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

-Given the Hallucinated Semantics in Top-view (HST), our next step is to predict the layout attributes.
-As aforementioned, we follow the attribute definition in~\cite{Wang_2019_CVPR,Liu_2020_CVPR}.
-In brief, we introduce the Top-view Parametric Prediction (TPP) module that maps the HST $\bevmap$ into the scene model parameters $\sa$.
-Our $\sa$ consists of three groups---$\saBin$ for 14 binary , $\saMc$ for 2 multi-class and $\saReg$ for 10 continuous attributes of scene model, respectively.
-Binary attributes consists of information like whether the road is one-way or not.
-Number of lanes on the left hand-side of the ego car is an example of the multi-class attribute and distance to right side-road can be one of the continuous attributes.
-We refer readers to supplementary materials for more details on scene attribute definition.
+\paragraph{Top-view parametric prediction module} Given the hallucinated semantics in top-view (HST), our next step is to predict the layout attributes through the top-view parametric prediction (TPP) module that maps the HST $\bevmap$ into the scene model parameters $\sa$.
+As aforementioned, we follow the attribute definitions in~\cite{Wang_2019_CVPR,Liu_2020_CVPR}.
+Our $\sa$ consists of three groups: $\saBin$ for 14 binary, $\saMc$ for 2 multi-class and $\saReg$ for 10 continuous attributes of the scene model, respectively.
+Binary attributes consist of information such as whether the road is one-way or not.
+Number of lanes on the left hand-side of the ego car is an example of multi-class attributes and distance to right side-road can be one of the continuous attributes.
+More details can be found in supplementary materials.
+Our TPP module is defined as: